Who are these services for?

 The Children and Families Clinical Service works with children and young people and their parents and carers who are receiving support from Children's Social Care, Young Hackney, the Family Support Service and the Youth Offending Team.

-Emergency Duty Team for children aged 0 - 18
+For emergencies out of hours (5pm – 9am), please contact the Emergency Duty Social Worker for children aged 0 - 18